 In its seventh year, Top Companies is a national program that is a quantitative assessment that uses data supplied by participating companies and a rigorous statistical methodology to objectively score participants on a number of key metrics.
 All companies making a commitment to measure their workforce deserved to be recognized and are included in ABI’s Change Alliance.
 This year, 63 companies with more than 1.3 million US employees, including 574,000 technologists across 9 industries were evaluated, with 28 organizations recognized as leaders in recruiting, retaining and advancing more women in technical roles and named to the Leadership Index.

-"ThoughtWorks is proud to be included in the Leadership Index for the second year, and for the progress we have made on gender diversity.
+"Thoughtworks is proud to be included in the Leadership Index for the second year, and for the progress we have made on gender persity.
 It is now time to further evolve the conversation beyond gender and look at intersectional identities,” said Tarsha McCormick, Head of Diversity and Inclusion, North America.
-“The lessons we are learning on our journey to being truly diverse and inclusive are continual, and change as does society.”
+“The lessons we are learning on our journey to being truly perse and inclusive are continual, and change as does society.”

 About the Anita Borg Institute